 Well, that’s probably not true… you likely don’t have enough practice actually using your skills.

 Do whatever it takes to get more experience using your target language.

 Better yet, try to get a part-time job at a business where native speakers congregate.
-This can give you the speaking and listening practice you need to learn the language more fully.
+This can give you the speaking and listening practice to learn the language more thoroughly.

 For example, think in your language.
 When your mind drifts at work or school, only allow it to do so if you’re thinking exclusively in your target language.